Hey everybody, it’s Coach Tyler from PT Pioneer here.

-So something like: “Ten years ago, I was overweight, listless, had no energy and had low-self esteem.
-Today, I am the fittest I have ever been thanks to the fact that I lost 50 pounds and turned my life around.
-Now, I use my own experiences, along with my qualifications to help people just like you.
+So something like: “Ten years ago, I was overweight, listless, had no energy, and had low-self esteem.
+Today, I am the fittest I have ever been, thanks to the fact that I lost 50 pounds and turned my life around.
+Now, I use my own experiences, along with my qualifications, to help people just like you.
 I know how it feels to walk in your shoes and I can help you turn your life around.

 Tip 4: List your credentials

-By listing these, it shows any potential clients that are an expert in your field.
+Listing these, it shows any potential clients that are an expert in your field.

 Additional tip: While it is important to list your credentials, you certainly don’t want to bore any potential clients.
 So keep it pretty short, generally.
-As an example, you could say: “Pete is a certified fitness professional specializing in personal training and weight loss and serves clients in the greater Dallas area.
+For example, you could say: “Pete is a certified fitness professional specializing in personal training and weight loss and serves clients in the greater Dallas area.
 He is accredited with the American Council of Exercise and the National Academy of Sports Medicine.”